Azure/FTALive-Sessions/content/networking/private-endpoints/readme.md

 - AMPLS and Data Services (Portal, ???, Ingestion)

 ### content creation
-	1. [brandon] Why use Private Endpoints/field experience
+	1. [brandon] Why use Private Endpoints✅/field experience✅
 	2. [matthew] How do Private Endpoints work?
 		a.
 Connectivity
 		b.
 DNS